chuntimchan/CyberWatchIPLookup/README.md

 # Hackathon Example API

-This is a FastAPI project that you can use to get started with your project.
+This is a FastAPI project that allows us to access information from AbuseIPDB bypassing CORS.

-Included is an example of calling an API, and I've pre-configured CORS for React.
-You can change your allowed origins based on what port your development server uses.
+This file shows how to setup the backend which is used by the front-end project.

 ## Setup